You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 The neighborhood here is lovely; exploring this market or just sitting at one of the coffee bars with a morning espresso or cappuccino and croissant while taking in the atmosphere is definitely one of life's little pleasures.
 If you are looking to do some serious clothes shopping in Turin, then do make a point of visiting.

 The world's greatest gourmet paradise is here in Turin!
-Eataly in Via Nizza 230 is the best food store you will ever visit, and Eataly is indeed unlike any other food store you will ever visit.
+It was here that the world's first Eataly store opened its doors back in 2007 and still today Eataly in Via Nizza 230 is the best food store you will ever visit.
+It is also unlike any other food store you will ever visit.

 The ten or so restaurants inside the store allow you to sample some of the best of Italian cuisine, from ice cream made the old-fashioned way to the most wonderful cheeses you will ever eat.

 For the most fashionable shopping in Turin, visit Via Roma and the streets leading off it.
-This is where you will find all the leading designer stores and the prices to match, although you'll still find the fashion here is way cheaper than in Milan.
+This is where you will find all the leading designer stores and the prices to match, although you'll still find the fashion here is way cheaper than in Milan and the staff is far less snooty and rude too.

 Via Garibaldi is another shopping street that is well worth a visit; not as upmarket as Via Roma, this pedestrianized street is packed with fascinating little shops and always has a wonderfully eclectic feel.
 I love the old Farmacia Bosio, just one of the many stores in Via Garibaldi that seem to have been here forever.